harry potter LOCATIONS

 2. VICTORIA STREET, Edinburgh

-The author of Harry Potter lived in Edinburgh the entire time that she was writing the books.
-It is easy to notice where she got the inspiration from the city and around Scotland.
+The author of Harry Potter lived in Edinburgh the entire time she was writing the books.
+It’s easy to notice where she got the inspiration from the city and around Scotland.

 3. GEORGE HERIOT’S SCHOOL, Edinburgh

 This imposing castle, with arquitectual similarities to Hogwarts, is George Heriot’s School, a private institution that divides it’s pupils into 4 houses.
 Does this ring a bell?

 Lauriston, Greyfriars, Raeburn and Castle clearly inspired Gryffindor, Slytherin, Hufflepuff and Ravenclaw.
 The students even even have a points competition which they can win for their houses during the academic year.

 In this cementery you and your family are going to be able to visit the place where J.K Rowling found most of her inspiraion for names: behind Hogwarts’ Professor Minerva McGonagall, there is William McGonagall.
 The character Alastor “Mad Eye” Moody was influenced by the name Mrs. Elizabeth Moodie.
 The marker of Margaret Louisa Scrymgeour Wedderburn, inspired Rufus Scrimgeour, the Minister of Magic in the final Harry Potter book.

 And the grave which in particular is of interest to Harry Potter fans: Thomas Riddell Esquire, who lent his name to Tom Riddle, also known as Lord Voldemort, one of the greatest villains of our generation.

 5. THEMED AFTERNOON TEA BUS, Edinburgh

 Having an afernoon tea is a must-do in the UK so why not do it while visiting the streets of Edinburgh and many of the spots that inspired JK Rowling.